qtpeters/please-respond/README.md

 ### With ${root}/please_respond.py

 This script, please_respond.py, is the entry point for the pyinstaller executable and it executes the code as it is in the repository.
+Run: python ./please_respony.py

 ### With '${root}/dist/please_respond/please_respond.'